asimonov/FCND-Motion-Planning/WRITEUP.md

     * convert path to waypoints
     * send waypoints to simulator (for visualisation)

-The provided `colliders.csv` file represents a map around starting location (first line of the file `lat0 37.792480, lon0 -122.397450`), which happens to be in San-Francisco:
+The provided `colliders.csv` file represents a map of area around central San-Francisco with obstacle positions given in relation to global position specified in the first line of the file `lat0 37.792480, lon0 -122.397450`:

 ![Map of SF](./misc/gmaps_start.png)

 The remaining lines in `colliders.csv` represent center points of obstacles along with their dimensions in 3D:

 ```
 posX,posY,posZ,halfSizeX,halfSizeY,halfSizeZ